mommermi/mommermi.github.io/_posts/2019-02-02-pyoorb-a-python-interface-for-orbit-calculations-with-openorb.markdown

 layout: post
 title: pyoorb - A Python interface for orbit calculations with OpenOrb
 description: |
-  This recipe introduces pyoorb, a Python interface to the OpenOrb package for ephemerides calculations and orbit transformations.
+  This post introduces pyoorb, a Python interface to the OpenOrb package for ephemerides calculations and orbit transformations.
 categories:
 - software